sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ### kill the process.

-It's not so bad.
-We can do now it with a minimum of trouble:
+### It's not so bad.
+We can now do so
+### with minimal trouble.

 ## On unknown error
 ## (uncaught exception)

+Graceful shutdown.
-- app logs the error.
+- Log the error.
-- server stops accepting new connections (either by disconnecting from master/worker IPC channel, or calling `server.close`).
+- Server stops accepting new connections.
-- worker tells cluster master it is disconnecting, then disconnects.
+- Worker tells cluster master "no more new connections"
-- cluster master forks a replacement worker.
+- Cluster master forks a replacement worker.
-- server enters shutdown state.
-- worker process exits when all connections are closed, or after a reasonable timeout.
+- Worker exits when all connections are closed, or after a reasonable timeout.